Birmingham Reformed Presbyterian Church

 Who We Are

-We are a mission congregation of the Reformed Presbyterian Church of North America (RPCNA), a denomination consisting of congregations throughout the United States and Canada.
-The RPCNA also has sister churches in Ireland, Scotland, and Australia and maintains relations with other Presbyterian and Reformed churches worldwide.
+We are a congregation of the Reformed Presbyterian Church-Hanover Presbytery (RPCHP), a denomination consisting of congregations throughout the USA, Brazil, Canada, and Nicaragua.
+The RPCHP maintains relations with other Presbyterian and Reformed churches worldwide.

 We are “Reformed”